COUNSELLING IN BRIGHTON AND HOVE

 Writing and Social Media

 Alongside my counselling work, I write and speak about therapy, mental health and the hidden aspects of human experience.
-My work has been featured in publications including Philosophy Now and The Argus, and I also host Thoughtful Observer – a reflective podcast and writing outlet available on Substack and Spotify.
+My work has been featured in publications including Philosophy Now, Counselling Directory and The Argus, and I also host Thoughtful Observer – a reflective podcast and writing outlet available on Substack and Spotify.

 You can explore some of that work below: